BitTitanRunbookDocumentation/BitTitanRunbookDocumentation.github.io/pages/docs/Office365/EnableDisableLitigationHoldOnMailboxes.md

             Valid values are 'enable' and 'disable' (case-insensitive).
         LitigationHoldDuration
             A single string, optional.
             This it the number of days the mailbox will be held in litigation hold.
             Valid values are whole numbers greater than 0.
             If no value is provided, this will set the mailbox on litigation hold indefinitely.
     Usage option 2: Enable or disable litigation hold on one or more mailboxes via CSV Office365AdministrativeCredentials
             A MSPComplete endpoint object containing the Office 365 administrative credentials, required.
         LitigationHoldCsv
             Required columns:
-                UserEmailAddress
+                UserPrincipalName
                     The email address of the user.
                 EnableOrDisableLitigationHold
                     Valid values are 'enable' and 'disable' (case-insensitive).
                 LitigationHoldDuration
                     This it the number of days the mailbox will be held in litigation hold.
                     Valid values are whole numbers greater than 0.
                     If no value is provided, this will set the mailbox on litigation hold indefinitely.
 ```
 ### OUTPUTS